-The Climate Lemon is a fresh new blog about the everyday politics of climate change.
+The Climate Lemon is a blog about the everyday politics of climate change.

 What’s with the lemons?